oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 their semantics.
 This specification therefore defines how Verifiable Credentials can be expressed using SD-JWT.

-JWTs are used to protect the integrity of JSON payloads, which can contain claims that are registered in the IANA JWT Claim Registry, as well as public and private claims.
+JWTs (and SD-JWTs) can contain claims that are registered in the IANA JWT Claim Registry, as well as public and private claims.
 Private claims are not relevant for this specification due to the openness of the three-party-model.
 Since SD-JWTs are based on JWTs, this specification aims to express the basic Verifiable Credential data model purely through JSON payloads, using registered claims while allowing Issuers to use additional registered claims, as well as new or existing public claims, to make statements about the Subject of the Verifiable Credential.

 ## Requirements Notation and Conventions